-LES may invest in U.S. government securities and agencies, U.S. instrumentalities, instrumentalities of the United States, repurchase agreements, corporate issues, money market mutual funds, interest-bearing time deposits or savings accounts, state and/or local government taxable and/or tax-exempt debt, and other fixed term investments, as designated in the LES investment policy.
+LES may invest in U.S. government securities and agencies, U.S. instrumentalities, instrumentalities of the United States, repurchase agreements, corporate issues, money market mutual funds, interest-bearing time deposits or savings accounts, state and/or local government taxable and/or tax-exempt debt, and other fixed term investments, as designated in LES Policy 510 (Investments).